Filed under: Cakes / Layer cakes

 birthday cake for one

 Recently I’ve been thinking birthdays for those who live in small households who will be having very small celebrations.
 Normally, come birthdays I’ll suggest a giant sheet cake or an impressive layer cake but I think a 3 or less person household would prefer to just make one small, impressive and very enjoyable cake that marks the moment without being too much work or overly wasteful.
-Sometimes I make this cake in a square pan but then I recently saw this cake on FNK and this one by mollyyeh and thought shape-wise we could get even get fancy with it.
+Sometimes I make this cake in a square pan but then I recently saw this cake on FNK and this one by mollyyeh and thought shape-wise we could get fancy with it.

 This is a miniature version of the vanilla cake you’ve seen before on this blog.
 It’s my favorite vanilla cake, and I am a chocolate lover so that’s saying something.
 It’s tender and fluffy (see top pic!) and exactly what birthday cakes should taste like.
 I bake it in a square pan and serve or if I want to layer it I use a biscuit cutter to punch out four small circles.
 You’ll have the most adorable little cake circles which you can stack atop each other.
 Each slice will be towering and you get a lovely layer cake that fittingly marks the moment.